tbetcke/hpc_lecture_notes/hpc_lecture_notes/2022-assignment_2.md

 ## The assignment

+### Part 1: Solving a wave problem with sparse matrices
-In this assignment, we want to compute the solution to the following (time-harmonic) wave problem:
+In this part of the assignment, we want to compute the solution to the following (time-harmonic) wave problem:

 $$
 \begin{align*}